LucasDelfino92/morrowindsharp/moddingmw.md

 The following plugins are dirty and require cleaning.
 [Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

-- **correctUV Ore Replacer 1.0.esp**
-  - Clean with TESTool and tes3cmd.
 - **Nordic Chest Replacer.esp**
   - Clean with TESTool and tes3cmd.
   - Delete the following records in TESAME: